subsquid/docs/docs/sdk/reference/openreader-server/api/intro.md

 1. Core API is defined by the [schema file](/sdk/reference/schema-file).
 2. Extensions added via [custom resolvers](/sdk/reference/openreader-server/configuration/custom-resolvers).

 In this section we cover the core GraphQL API, with short explanations on how to perform GraphQL queries, how to paginate and sort results.
-This functionality is supported via [OpenReader](https://github.com/subsquid/squid-sdk/tree/master/graphql/openreader), Subsquid's own implementation of [OpenCRUD](https://www.opencrud.org).
+This functionality is supported via [OpenReader](https://github.com/subsquid/squid-sdk/tree/master/graphql/openreader), SQD's own implementation of [OpenCRUD](https://www.opencrud.org).